netease-youdao/hex/README.md

  * Based on Node.js convenient extension mechanism, the functionalities can be easily extended.

+## Why was HeXium born

+A solution for developing and debugging traditional web front and Node.js even more JavaScript host environments by the cross-platform way.
+  * Developer tools for heX as we develop web pages in Chrome
+  * An environment to debug Node.js.

 ## How to develop with heX?

 Developing a desktop application with heX is very simple.
 The following Wiki references allow you to get started quickly. [ links are coming soon. ]